zhwa/video-agent/README.md

 ﻿# Video Agent

-A production-ready pipeline that converts lecture content (PDF/Markdown) into structured slides, synthesized audio, and final video lectures.
+A demo pipeline that converts lecture content (PDF/Markdown) into structured slides, synthesized audio, and final video lectures.

-**Status**:  Production ready (76/76 tests passing) | Code quality: A+ | Documentation: Comprehensive

 ---